tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### How to learn readings after finishing isolated kanji study?

-Readings are not learned by themselves.
+Readings should not be learned in isolation.
-You're going to learn words and their readings at the same time.
+You're going to learn words with their readings at the same time.
 You need to read Japanese, look up words and make TSCs.

-At first you may want to use a premade deck.
+At first, you may want to use a premade deck.
 I recommend downloading
 [Ankidrone Starter Pack](basic-vocabulary.html)
 and learning 1-3 thousand words from it.